Oatmeal-Topped Jam Bars

 - Nuts can easily be added to the topping for those who like nuts in their desserts.
 Chop 1/4 cup of pecans, walnuts or almonds into small pieces and add them to the oat mixture before sprinkling it over the jam bars (increase butter by 1/2 tablespoon and the flour by 1 tablespoon if adding nuts).

-- Serve with vanilla ice cream for an easy summer cookout treat.
+- Serve these cookie bars with vanilla ice cream for an easy summer cookout treat.